-Our Level 3 fair value liabilities represent contingent consideration recorded related to the Ballard acquisition to be paid up to a maximum of \$5.5 million if certain revenue growth targets are met over the next five years.
+Our Level 3 fair value liabilities represent contingent consideration recorded related to the Ballard acquisition to be paid up to a maximum of \$5.5 million if certain revenue growth targets are met over the next five years and the Max-Viz acquisition to be paid up to a maximum of \$8.0 million if certain revenue growth targets are met over the next three years.
 The amounts recorded were calculated using an estimate of the probability of the future cash outflows.
 The varying contingent payments were then discounted to the present value utilizing a discounted cash flow methodology.
-The contingent consideration liability has no observable Level 1 or Level 2 inputs.
-There was no significant change in the fair value of this liability from December 31, 2011.
+The contingent consideration liabilities have no observable Level 1 or Level 2 inputs.
+There was no significant change in the fair value of the liability related to the Ballard acquisition from December 31, 2011.